QuantSysBio/SPIsnake/README.md

 After that, create the SPIsnake environment as described under **Installation**.

 ### Clone repo + upload data
 Enter `git clone https://github.com/QuantSysBio/SPIsnake` to retrieve the latest code.
+You might need to [generate a token](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/) since GitHub recently removed the password authentication.
 If necessary, deposit your data in the correct directory using `sftp`, `scp` or `rsync`.
 Instructions can be found in the [QSB getting started](https://pad.gwdg.de/s/JlkAOXJ2f#) document.

 ### Cluster execution